jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">We are using the pure version of K here, with sigma equals zero.
+<div style="margin-bottom: 100px; text-align: left;">Note, we are using the base version of K here, with sigma equals zero.
 And we stripped out the Newton's method iteration for now.</div>
 @snapend

 @snap[midpoint span-60 text-05]